chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/qm-011-integration-tests.md

 License: Apache 2.0
 ---

-# Integration Testing
+# Cookbook includes integration tests

-There should be at least one of the following with integration testing:
+There should be at least one of the following directories with test files:

 * serverspec
 * bats
 * TBD

-With integration testing you can verify via test-kitchen that the cookbook does what you expect it to do, without checking it by hand.
+Integration testing allows you to assert the state of the converged node to ensure it is in the desired state.

-Integration testing is pinnacle to velocity and verifying community cookbooks are what we expect them to be.
+Integration testing is pinnacle to velocity and verifying community cookbooks do what we expect.

 ### Verification